 Further documented in the report are details of countries like Iran leveraging cryptocurrency to circumvent global monetary sanctions.
-In November 2018, SWIFT, the Society for Worldwide Interbank Financial Telecommunication, www.swift.com, a global interbank funds transfer network used by most of the world’s banks to perform cross-border payments, banned some Iranian banks from access to its widely used cross-border payment services.
+In November 2018, SWIFT, the Society for Worldwide Interbank Financial Telecommunication, www.swift.com, a global interbank funds transfer network used by most of the world’s banks to perform cross-border payments, banned some Iranian banks from access to its widely used cross-border payment General services, including non-profits, forums and news sit...
+More.
 Consequently, this January, Iran launched its own sovereign cryptocurrency in what appears to be a clever sanction sidestep.

 Exchange thefts and exit scams totaled more than $356 million in Q1 2019.
 All of that money will need to be washed, and if the trend continues, we could see a near-billion-dollar money laundering problem.
 New and innovative money laundering techniques have kept regulators on their toes.
 Now, a new wave of privacy coins threatens to further exacerbate the issue.
-In preparation for a potential crypto resurgence, regulators around the world are quickly deploying regulatory guidelines, adopting blockchain forensic programs and demanding AML and CTF compliance.
+In preparation for a potential crypto resurgence, regulators around the world are quickly deploying regulatory guidelines, adopting A blockchain is a shared digital ledger, or a continually up...
+More forensic programs and demanding AML and CTF compliance.